NikolaMX/Mini-Patch/Proto-patch.md

 - Teleporter - DONE
 `max_health` decreased from 9750 to 7000
 `build_metal_cost` increased from 800 to 1000
+Corrected a nav mesh bug in the model

 - Catapult - DONE